Released: September 1978

 Released: April 1978

 The best pure pop song to emerge from the punk movement, period.
 And very possibly the most uplifting song about heroin addiction ever, if you’re into that kind of thing (which clearly is not a good idea).
-After the euphoric highs of this song, Peter Perrett did the cold turkey so you didn’t have to.
+After the euphoric highs of this song, Peter Perrett did the cold turkey so you didn’t have to, while fellow drug enthusiasts The Libertines also did a notable cover of the track several decades later.

 Released: February 1972